European Music Council

 The European Music Council (EMC) is a regional group of the International Music Council (IMC) representing Europe.
 It was established in 1972 as the 'European regional group of the IMC' and was renamed the European Music Council in 1992.
 The IMC was founded by UNESCO in 1949, and is, today, a non-governmental organisation (NGO), which still retains formal relations with UNESCO.
 Until 2000 the secretariat was based in Aarau, Switzerland, and is now in Bonn, Germany.

 The EMC functions as a non-governmental advisory body on musical matters.
 The membership includes National Music Councils from 15 European countries (including countries outside the European Union such as Azerbaijan, Israel, Russia, and Switzerland); 17 European music organisations; 17 international music organisations and 25 national music organisations or organisations that specialise in specific areas of music.

+In 2018, the EMC signed a petition in support of Article 13 in the EU's Copyright Directive, designed to provide attribution and copyright to creators on platforms such as YouTube.

 Members

 As of August 2021, The European Music Council has 74 members based in 28 countries.